PSLmodels/Tax-Calculator/TESTING.md

 py.test -m "not requires_pufcsv"
 ```

-This will start executing a pytest suite containing more than one
+This will start executing a pytest suite containing more than two
-hundred tests, but will skip the few tests that require the
+hundred and fifty tests, but will skip the few tests that require the
 `puf.csv` file as input.
 Depending on your computer, the
-execution time for this incomplete suite of tests is about three
+execution time for this incomplete suite of tests is about one-half
-minutes.
+minute.

 **HAVE PUF.CSV**: If you do have access to the `puf.csv` file,
 copy it into the tax-calculator directory at the top of the repository